technicat/learngodot/chapter02/README.md

 In computer graphics, such a hierarchy is called a scene graph, but more specifically it's a tree, i.e. there's a single starting root node and there are no circularities in the graph.
 In fact, Godot callas it a [SceneTree](https://docs.godotengine.org/en/stable/getting_started/step_by_step/scene_tree.html).

-### Spatial node
+### Node3D

 In Godot, the root node determines the type of scene, so the first thing that the editor asks you to do with an empty project is select the appropriate node/scene to start.
-When you select 3D Scene, the editor will create a [Spatial node](https://docs.godotengine.org/en/stable/tutorials/3d/introduction_to_3d.html#spatial-node) as the root node.
+When you select 3D Scene, the editor will create a [Node3D](https://docs.godotengine.org/en/latest/tutorials/3d/introduction_to_3d.html#node3d-node) as the root node.

 <img src="images/spatialscene.png" height="100">